McMahonLab/boot-camps/version-control/git/github/Readme.md

 repositories such as the original one **upstream** from your fork, others that may be **parallel** to your fork, and so on.

+In the McMahon lab, all __upstream__ repositories are stored on the [McMahonLab GitHub page](https://github.com/McMahonLab).
 We'll be continuing our testing exercises using GitHub as the online repository, so you'll need to start off by getting a copy of that repository to work on.

 ### Exercise : Fork Our GitHub Repository